Protecting Our Daughters

 Join us for our next mission trip

-Applications now being accepted for our next mission trip
+Applications now being accepted for future mission trips

-The focus or purpose of this mission trip is to visit schools and girls centers, providing washable, reusable sanitary pads as well as speaking on topics that we have been asked by the schools to speak on from the basis of God’s love for them.
-We may also do some construction related work assisting with the finishing of the Owade church.
+The focus or purpose of the POD Project mission trips is to visit schools and girls centers, providing washable, reusable sanitary pads as well as speaking on topics that we have been asked by the schools to speak on from the basis of God’s love for them.

 Contact Us